hpc-cofc/example-runs/geology/WASS/README.md

 We have run demos showing the test example provided by the developer can run
 * in interactive mode on the head/master node
-* in batch mode using the SLURM queue manager.
+* in batch mode using the SLURM queue manager
+* in interactive mode using the SLURM queue manager

 The software is installed in users' local area under `$HOME/gnu83/`.
 It needs access to MATLAB and CUDA libraries among others.